Logs are not being received from the CDN

 /mnt/logs_cdn/cdn-bouncer.log, to check that logs are being streamed in to us.
 You’ll be able to see when they are, as the file size increases and human-readable log lines are entered in to that file.
 It can take as long as 45 minutes for logs to start coming through, so acknowledge the alert and come back to it later.

 redeploying the existing Fastly service configuration using this Jenkins job.
 Authenticate with the 2nd Line user, details of which can be found in the

-infra_teamcred store.
-If you don’t have access, ask someone on the Infrastructure team to deploy it for you.
+infrapassword store.
+If you don’t have access, ask one of GOV.UK’s senior technologists, or Reliability Engineering, to deploy it for you.

 tailing Syslog -